corporate-gadfly/Tunlr-Clone/README.md

 ##Disclaimer##
 This information is provided as is without warranty of any kind, either express or implied, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
 In no event shall the author be liable for any damages whatsoever including direct, indirect, incidental consequential, loss of business profits, or special damages.
 ##Background##
-Basically we are interested in proxying content for certain domains.
+Basically we are interested in proxying content only for certain domains.
 The actual streaming media sits on CDN networks and is usually not geo-locked.
 The amount of proxying we'll end up doing will be relatively insignificant compared to a VPN-based setup.
 [![How Tunlr Cloning works](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)